- Employee Wellness

 - Upcoming Events Calendar

 Wellness State is a peer health education program specifically developed to address the health issues of the freshman student at OSU.
-The educational programs are designed to integrate health education and technology in the classroom.
+The educational programs are designed to integrate health education and technology into the classroom.

-After you finish your Share the WEALTH you may apply to become a PAID facilitator in the Wellness State program and deliver peer health education programs specifically designed for Freshman Orientation courses.
+After you finish your Share the WEALTH experience, you may apply to become a PAID facilitator in the Wellness State program and deliver peer health education programs specifically designed for Freshman Orientation courses.

 The topics addressed include: